v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Three things no other coding harness gives you.

 Not another agent framework that burns API tokens.
-A basic orchestrator that drives the Claude Code and Codex CLIs you already have — and adds the three pieces nothing else does.
+A master daemon that drives the Claude Code and Codex CLIs you already have — and adds the three pieces nothing else does.

 01 · SUBSCRIPTIONS